Araki language: Classification

+Araki belongs to the Oceanic branch of the Austronesian languages, more specifically the Espiritu Santo group.

 Current situation

 Araki was estimated to have 8 native speakers in 2012 with ongoing language shift towards the neighboring language Tangoa.
-The rest of the island's population have a passive knowledge of Araki, allowing them to understand it, but having limited ability to speak it.
+The rest of the island's population have a passive knowledge of Araki, meaning they understand it but have limited ability to speak it.
 A large portion of the Araki vocabulary, as well as idiosyncratic syntactic and phonetic phenomena of the language have been lost.
-The pidgin Bislama is spoken by many speakers of Araki as a lingua franca, though its use is mainly in the two towns of the country, Port-Vila and Luganville, and seldom in rural areas.
+The pidgin Bislama is also spoken by many speakers of Araki as the country's lingua franca (although it is rarely used in rural areas).

 Araki was described in 2002 by the linguist Alexandre François.